frithnanth/perl6-Image-Libexif/README.md

 Image::Libexif provides an interface to libexif and allows you to access the EXIF records of an image.

+For more details on libexif see L<https://github.com/libexif> and L<https://libexif.github.io/docs.html>.

 ## Documentation

+#### use Image::Libexif;
+#### use Image::Libexif :tagnames;

+If asked to import the additional symbol `tagnames`, Image::Libexif will make available the Hash %tagnames, which has tag numbers as keys and a short description as values.

 #### new()
+Creates an Image::Libexif object.

+If the optional argument `$file` is provided, then it will be opened and read; if not provided during the initialization, the program may call the `open` method later.
+If the optional argument `data` is provided, then the object will be initialized from the provided data; if not provided during the initialization, the program may call the `load` method later.

+#### open(Str $file!)
+Opens a file and reads it into an initialiazed object (when no file or data has been provided during initialization).

+#### load(Buf $data!)

+Reads the data into an initialiazed object (when no file or data has been provided during initialization).

+#### close

+Closes the internal libexif object, frees the memory and cleans up.

+#### info(--> Hash)

+Gathers some info:

+* `ordercode`: the byte order as a code
+* `orderstr`:  the byte order as a string
+* `datatype`:  the data type
+* `tagcount`:  the number of tags

+#### lookup(Int $tag!, Int $group! --> Str)
+#### lookup(Int $tag! --> Str)

+Looks up a tag in a specific group or in all groups.
+A tag may be present in more than one group.
+Group names are available as constants:

+* `IMAGE_INFO`
+* `CAMERA_INFO`
+* `SHOOT_INFO`
+* `GPS_INFO`
+* `INTEROPERABILITY_INFO`

+#### tags(Int $group! where 0 <= * < 5, :$tagdesc? --> Hash)

+Delivers all the tags in a specific group into a hash; the keys are the tag numbers.
+If the tag description is requested, the hash values are presented as an array [value, tag description].

+#### alltags(:$tagdesc? --> Array)

+Delivers an array of hashes, one for each group.
+If the tag description is requested, the hash values are presented as an array [value, tag description].

+#### notes(--> Array)

+Reads the Maker Note data as an array of strings.
+Each string is a concatenation of the note description, name, title, and value.

+#### Errors

+There one case when an error may be returned: trying to open a non-existent file.
+This can happen while initializing an object with .new() and calling the .open() method.
+In both cases the method will return a Failure object, which can be trapped and the exception can be analyzed and acted upon.

 ## Prerequisites
 This module requires the libexif library to be installed.
 Please follow the instructions below based on your platform: